 Sunlight Requirements Full sun to part shade outdoors--Bright light indoors

 Moisture Requirements Wet, great for wet bog areas and waterlogged soil in containers

 Blooms Blooms July through August with small, white blooms tinged with pink

 Zone Grow well in temperate climates and require a dormancy period (May be grown indoors, outdoors or in a greenhouse)

-Plant Oblong-Leafed Sundew in a small, (six inches), shallow container using a 50/50 mix of sand and peat that has been rinsed with mineral-free water.
+Plant Oblong-Leaf Sundew in a small, (six inches), shallow container using a 50/50 mix of sand and peat that has been rinsed with mineral-free water.
 Moisten this sand/peat mixture with mineral-free water and place container in full sun to part shade.
+Keep the crown of the plant above water.
 Plants emerge in the spring, grow well in temperate climates throughout the summer into fall and do require a dormancy period in the winter.
 To propagate these plants from leaf cuttings, cut a portion of a leaf from the plant and float it in mineral-free water for about three weeks.
 Small plantlets should form and may be planted in the waterlogged, peat/sand mix that has been rinsed with mineral-free water.